Logo

 Notable Crypto Airdrops

-The idea gained traction after Auroracoin’s 2014 experiment, and since then many prominent names in crypto have used airdrops to drive adoption and awareness.
+The idea gained traction after Auroracoin’s 2014 experiment.
+Since then, many prominent projects have used token distributions to drive adoption and awareness.

 LayerZero

-In 2024, cross-chain messaging protocol LayerZero revealed a second ZRO distribution and saw activity on its network surge by well over fourfold.
-To encourage genuine usage, the team excluded low-activity prior recipients and randomized amounts, pushing users to engage with the platform and community.
+In 2024, cross-chain messaging protocol LayerZero revealed a second ZRO distribution and reported a surge in network activity by well over fourfold.
+To encourage genuine usage, the team excluded low-activity prior recipients and randomized amounts, pushing participants to engage with the platform and community.

 Bitcoin Cash